-PAC requires officials to complete the attached template on the status of recommendations.
+PAC requires officials to complete the attached template on the status of recommendations for all chapters that will be considered in the meeting, as listed in the meeting notice.
 Step-by-step directions and examples on how to complete the template are included.

-The completed template, saved as a .pdf file, is to be emailed to the Procedural Services branch of the Legislative Assembly Service at committees_branch@legassembly.sk.ca.
+The completed template, saved as a PDF file, is to be emailed to the Procedural Services branch of the Legislative Assembly Service at committees branch@legassembly.sk.ca.
 The final copy must be received no later than three business days prior to the PAC meeting.
-If the information recorded on the template changes between the time the template is due and the time of the meeting (e.g., a recommendation goes from partially implemented to implemented), the information can be clarified in the official's opening statement.
+If the information recorded on the template changes between the time the template is due and the time of the meeting (e.g. a recommendation goes from partially implemented to implemented), the information can be clarified in the official's opening statement.
 The committee clerk will distribute copies to the PAC members, the Provincial Comptroller, and the Provincial Auditor.